Retribution Paladin DPS Spec, Builds, and Talents — The War Within (11.2.5)

 Retribution Paladin War Mode Talents

-These recommendations are made based on usefulness in open-world PvE content.
+No War Mode talents have any impact on open-world PvE content for Retribution.
 For PvP talents, see the guide above.

 Changelog